uab-cgds-worthey/quac/README.md

       --pedigree "path/to/project_duck/pedigree_file.ped"
 ```

-Note that options `--project_name` and `--pedigree` are both necessary.
-All samples, belonging to a project, that ne ed
+Note that options `--project_name` and `--pedigree` are required.
+Only the samples that are supplied in pedigree file
-to be analyzed should be supplied in a pedigree file format and provided to QuaC's wrapper script via `--pedigree`.
-This
+via `--pedigree` will be processed by QuaC and all of these samples must belong to the same project.
+This repo also
-repo also [includes a script that can create a dummy pedigree file](#dummy-pedigree-file-creator) with all samples
+includes a handy script [`src/create_dummy_ped.py`](src/create_dummy_ped.py) that can create a dummy pedigree file,
-belonging to a project.
+which will lack sex (unless project tracking sheet is provided), relatedness and affectedness info.
+See header of the
+script for usage instructions.

+Note that we plan to use [phenotips](https://phenotips.com/) in future to produce fully capable pedigree file.
+One may
+manually create them as well, but this could be error-prone.

 **NOTE:**